sunvisor/super-leopard/packages/pdf/README.md

 `report`: an object containing the report definition `getImagePath`: an image

-`loadErrorImage`: function to return the image to display in case of barcode errors `fonts`: `PdfFont` object containing the definition of fonts
+`loadErrorImage`: (option) function to return the image to display in case of barcode errors `fonts`: `PdfFont` object containing the definition of fonts

 ### getImagePath